0x0I/container-file-lotus/README.md

 * Any configuration setting/value key-pair supported by `lotus` should be expressible within each `CONFIG_*` environment variable and properly rendered within the associated TOML config. **Note:** `<section-keyword>` along with the other property specifications should be written as expected to be rendered within the associated `TOML` config (**e.g.** *Libp2p*).

 Furthermore, configuration is not constrained by hardcoded author defined defaults or limited by pre-baked templating.
-If the config section, setting and value are recognized by the `lotus` tool, :thumbsup: to define within an environnment variable according to the following syntax.
+Only configurations specified by the operator are rendered within the configuration file.
+Also if the config section, setting and value are recognized by the `lotus` tool, :thumbsup: to define within an environnment variable according to the following syntax.

   `<section-keyword>` -- represents TOML config sections:
   ```bash